-- Increasing the pulmonary embolism diagnostic market that is imaged through nuclear medicine, from 15% to 30% of procedures. - The unique properties of TechnegasTM, which improve imaging outcomes, are expected to drive adoption by the USA nuclear medicine market of the 3-D imaging technique referred to as Single Photon Emission Tomography (SPECT) for PE imaging rather than the current 2-D CT pulmonary angiogram (CTPA) scan or Planar imaging that currently represent 85% of all PE imaging in the USA.
+The second stage is through increasing the pulmonary embolism diagnostic market that is imaged through nuclear medicine, from 15% to 30% of procedures.
+In the USA, 85% of all PE imaging is performed with CT pulmonary angiogram (CTPA) scan.
+Based on global experience, the unique properties of TechnegasTM and the reliability of imaging outcomes enabled by our product, it is projected that the USA nuclear medicine market will adopt the 3-D imaging technique referred to as Single Photon Emission Tomography (SPECT) as opposed to the current 2-D imaging or Planar Imaging.
+SPECT imaging provides superior outcomes to both Planar and CTPA in the diagnosis of PE.